 The course examines methodology and research designs utilized in education and social science.
-Students will refine the literature review, problem statement, research questions, research methodology and design for a dissertation study.
-The course culminates in the completion of a three article dissertation proposal and approval to submit to IRB.
+Students will refine the literature review, problem statement, research questions, research methodology and design for a dissertation or doctoral study.
+The course culminates in the completion of a three-article dissertation proposal or doctoral study proposal.